 - Students who got Semester Room Changes will move into their new Spring room (not return to Fall assignment)

 As noted below, students with approval for Early Winter Return are limited to signing in 1 guest at time until the residence halls officially reopen for the Spring on Wednesday, January 11, 2017.
 Guests are limited to an overnight stay of one night.
 Minors (guests 16 years old or younger) are not permitted to enter during Winter Break.

 - Res Hall officially closed from 9am on Friday, December 23, 2016, through 9am on Wednesday, January 11, 2017.

 - Occupancy is generally minimal during Winter Break.
 As always, students should take safety and security precautions by locking room/suite doors.
 It is recommended that students learn which friends/neighbors will be nearby during the early return week.

 - Public Safety is available 24/7.
 For emergencies, call 212-854-6666.
 For non-emergency inquiries, please call 212-854-3362.

-- There is a Residential Life Hall Director and Associate Director on call 24 hours/day during the break.
-You can contact the staff on duty through the front desk of your residence hall or via Barnard Public Safety.
+- There is an on-call Residential Life Hall Director and Associate Director 24 hours/day during the break.
+You can contact the on-call Res Life staff via Barnard Public Safety.

 - Approved students are required to have a valid Early Winter Return sticker on their ID to gain entrance into the residence halls during this period.
 No sticker = no entry.